sanying123/documentation/using-inspect-protect/inspect-protect-quick-start.md

 For more information, refer to [Installing the Microagent](../installing-the-microagent/installing-the-microagent.md) and  [Configuring the Microagent](../installing-the-microagent/jvm-based-environments/configuring-the-microagent.md).

+### Running the Microagent for .NET

+Coming soon...

 ## Triggering Activity in the Application

 Once your application is running with the ShiftLeft Microagent, you can trigger some activity or expose it to real traffic.
 Then open the [ShiftLeft Dashboard](https://www.shiftleft.io/dashboard) to see that activity.

-If you are using HelloShiftLeft, use the following script as an example:
+If you are using the Java demo application HelloShiftLeft, use the following script to trigger that application's activity:

 ```bash
 while true ; do \